Valve Corporation: Structure

 Initially, Valve used a hierarchical structure more typical of other development firms, driven by the nature of physical game releases through publishers that required tasks to be completed by deadlines.
-However, as Valve became its own publisher via Steam, it found the hierarchal structure was hindering progress.
+However, as Valve became its own publisher via Steam, it found the hierarchical structure was hindering progress.

 After completing Half-Life 2, Valve transitioned to a flat organization; outside of executive management, Valve does not have bosses, and uses an open allocation system.
 Valve's marketing manager, Doug Lombardi, said: "Nobody writes a design doc and hands it to somebody and says, 'you go build this'.
 It's the teams that are coming up with the ideas and pushing in the directions that they want to take the product."
-This approach allows employees to work on whatever interests them but requires them to take ownership of their product and mistakes they may make, according to Newell.
+This approach allows employees to work on whatever interests them, but requires them to take ownership of their product and mistakes they may make, according to Newell.
 Newell recognized that this structure works well for some but that "there are plenty of great developers for whom this is a terrible place to work".
+Following the difficult development of Half-Life 2, Newell said he became "obsessed" with improving Valve's work-life balance.

 Although Valve has no bosses, some employees hold more influence due to seniority or relationships.
 De facto project leads became "centralized conduits" for organization and sharing information, and decisions are made collectively.
-Valve uses an "Overwatch" process to gather feedback from senior members, which teams may use or ignore.
+Valve uses a process named Overwatch to gather feedback from senior members, which teams may use or ignore.

+The success of Steam means that Valve is not dependent on the success of its games.
 The lack of organization structure has led to project cancellations, as it can be difficult to convince other employees to work on them.
-In 2020, Valve acknowledged that its structure had made it difficult to gather momentum, slowing their output during the 2010s.
+In 2020, Valve acknowledged that this made it difficult to gather momentum and had slowed their output during the 2010s.
 Their VR projects and Half-Life: Alyx became a turning point, setting short-term studio-wide goals to focus the company.
 According to Walker, "We sort of had to collectively admit we were wrong on the premise that you will be happiest if you work on something you personally want to work on the most."

+In January 2023, People Make Games released a report on Valve's corporate structure and culture, based on interviews with several current and former employees.
+They found that Valve's flat structure and stack-ranking compensation system created a poor release record and a lack of employee diversity.
+In 2024, Forbes estimated that Newell owned 50.1% of Valve, with the rest owned by employees.

+As part of Wolfire Games' lawsuit over Steam policies, case documents revealed details related to Valve's employee structure.
+Valve had 60 employees in 2003 and had approximately 350 employees between 2012 and 2021.
+Employees are categorized into administration, game development, Steam development and (from 2011) hardware development.